 About the Developer

-Flowpad is developed, owned, and operated by Connor McKay, a 22 year old NCFCA alumni living in Colorado.
+Flowpad is developed, owned, and operated by Connor McKay, an NCFCA alumni living in Colorado.
 He competed in the NCFCA for 3 years, and received several awards in Team Policy Debate and IE. He began developing Flowpad in 2004, and it was first used for the Rocky Mountain Classic State Tournament in 2005.
 Since that time, Flowpad has been rewritten several times and gradually improved to its current form.

 In the last tournament season alone, Flowpad was used by more than 60 tournaments nationwide.
 It easily handles massive tournaments with 600+ students, 1000+ judges, and 400+ families.
 The flexibility of Flowpad has also allowed it to be used for other types of events as well, such as conferences and camps.

 If you are interested in using Flowpad or have questions, please email us at firstname.lastname@example.org.